ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 Access tokens might have to be revoked before their expiration time. {{RFC9770}} provides a list of possible circumstances where this can happen, and it specifies a method that an Authorization Server can use in order to notify the KDC, the Broker, and the Clients about pertaining access tokens that have been revoked but are not expired yet.

-Clients can be excluded from future communications related to a topic, by appropriately re-keying the group associated with the topic in question.
+Clients can be excluded from future communications related to a topic, by appropriately rekeying the group associated with the topic in question.

 # IANA Considerations